hybridgroup/unfuddler/README.md

 Get ALL the tickets from this project, where the status is "new"
 		new_tickets = project.tickets(:status => "new")

-Let's close the last of these tickets, with a resolution.
+Let's close the first of these tickets, with a resolution.
 		new_tickets.first.close!(:resolution => "fixed", :description => "I fixed it!")

 ## Note on Patches/Pull Requests